tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

  - Another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" (or "filesGlob") property set to include all required typings files.

-This configuration is the `tsconfig.json` file tat we created earlier and was placed at the app root folder.
+This configuration is the `tsconfig.json` file that we created earlier and was placed at the app root folder.

 We will see more examples and usage with the `tsconfig.json` file later in the tutorial.